wetbadger/art.js/README.md

 # art.js
 A small javascript app for handling images and directories for web portfolios.

+Upload your images into any folder or subfolder and have them show up on your webpage!

 Titles for files and folders cannot include a single quote! '

 Please note that any images beginning with "_" are treated as thumbnails.